Cyclone Challenge Event Information

 Free bike checks will be offered by Cyclelogical www.cyclelogical-newcastle.com

 to all those who have entered the event.
 Just quote your number and the event you have entered.
 It is advisable to have your bike checked well in advance so that your enjoyment of the weekend is not spoilt by a mechanical failure on the day.
 Advice can also be given to the about what clothing to wear, correct riding position and what tools and drinks to carry on the day and during training for the event.

+.
+Entries will close at 23:59.59 on the 5th June.
 It is not possible to enter on the day of the event or the day before.